Skip to content

 In Conclusion

-Seller-Lender-Buyer credits are intricate.
-Each party must communicate clearly for a successful, timely COE that provides agents and their lenders a lifetime of repeat biz and referrals.
+Seller-lender-buyer credits are intricate.
+Each party must communicate clearly for a successful, timely COE to provide agents and their lenders with a lifetime of repeat business and referrals.